Paul Finebaum: Television

 Finebaum appeared as a sports analyst for WBRC in Birmingham.
 He was sports director for WIAT-TV from 1998 to 2002 and co-hosted individual shows on WVTM-TV and WBMA.
 Finebaum also had a leading role in ESPN's documentary Roll Tide/War Eagle.
 The producers used Finebaum and his program as the voice of the documentary, which debuted on November 8, 2011.

 As part of the deal Finebaum signed with ESPN in May 2013, he agreed to appear on its new SEC Network starting in 2014, hosting The Paul Finebaum Show in simulcast for ESPN Radio.
-As an extension of the radio show, Finebaum has also hosted special broadcasts on SEC Network as part of ESPN Megacasts involving SEC teams—the Finebaum Film Room—particularly during College Football Playoff National Championship games.
+As an extension of the radio show, he has also hosted special broadcasts on SEC Network as part of ESPN Megacasts involving SEC teams—the Finebaum Film Room—particularly during College Football Playoff National Championship games.

 Publications

 Finebaum's books include his popular "I Hate..." series, including I Hate Michigan: 303 Reasons Why You Should, Too, and other similarly titled works.
-Finebaum's other books include The Worst of Paul Finebaum, a 1994 compilation of some of the newspaper columns he has written, and Finebaum Said, a 2001 collection of columns and interviews.
+His other books include The Worst of Paul Finebaum, a 1994 compilation of some of the newspaper columns he has written, and Finebaum Said, a 2001 collection of columns and interviews.

-On March 27, 2013, The Birmingham News reported that Finebaum agreed to an advance (later reported to be $650,000) with HarperCollins to write a book about the radio show.
+On March 27, 2013, The Birmingham News reported that Finebaum had agreed to an advance (later reported to be $650,000) with HarperCollins to write a book about the radio show.
 HarperCollins Senior Vice President and Executive Editor David Hirshey said, "We expect this book to occupy the same spot on the best-seller list that Alabama occupies in the BCS rankings – number one."
 In February, Publishers Weekly reported that the book would arrive on August 5 with a first run of 150,000 copies.
 The book, which was excerpted in the Wall Street Journal on the same day, made The New York Times best-seller list for five months, once landing at No. 6 among sports books.